mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/precious/index.md

 ![Domain homepage Wappalyzer extension](domain-homepage-wappalyzer.png)

-This reveals that this website is using Phusion Passenger®.
+This reveals that this web page is using Phusion Passenger®.
 What's that?

 > Phusion Passenger® is a web server and application server, designed to be
 > fast, robust and lightweight.
 It takes a lot of complexity out of deploying